tigrawap/slit/README.md

 - **q** - quit

 ### Search modes
-Both search and filters support multiple search mode
+Both search and filters support multiple search modes
 Right now CaseSensitive and RegEx are supported
 To switch between modes press "CTRL + /" in search/filter input
 *TODO: History does not preserve mode of previous searches.
 Will be improved soon*